FinTexTS: Financial Text-Paired Time-Series Dataset via Semantic-Based and Multi-Level Pairing: Related Works

 \subsection{Time-Series Forecasting in Finance}

 Time-series forecasting is a fundamental task in machine learning, where neural networks aim to predict future observations by learning temporal dependencies from historical data.
 Since many financial signals, such as stock prices, exchange rates, and stock market indices (e.g., NASDAQ), are inherently time-dependent, accurate forecasting of these signals is of significant importance in the financial domain~\cite{GIANTSIDI2025104719}.
 Among various financial forecasting problems, stock forecasting has emerged as one of the most extensively studied tasks in deep learning research.
 For example, DPA-STIFormer~\cite{yan2024doublepathadaptivecorrelationspatialtemporalinverted} improves stock forecasting performance by capturing implicit and dynamic inter-stock relationships through adaptively learned feature-driven correlations.

 In addition, DoubleAdapt~\cite{zhao2024doubleadaptmetalearningapproachincremental} addresses the distribution shift problem in stock forecasting by explicitly modeling market non-stationarity and jointly adapting streaming stock data and model parameters under concept drift.
-Beyond stock forecasting, recent work has also explored other financial prediction tasks; for instance, volatility surfaces combined with Vision Transformers have been used to predict realized volatility~\cite{soroka2026dataefficient}.
+Beyond direct price forecasting, prior work has also explored representation learning for capturing similarities among stocks, which can serve as a useful building block for downstream financial prediction tasks~\cite{hwang2023simstock}.
+Furthermore, recent work has also explored other financial prediction tasks; for instance, volatility surfaces combined with Vision Transformers have been used to predict realized volatility~\cite{soroka2026dataefficient}.